-Higher Achievement’s mentors are key to our scholars’ success, joining us each week in Afterschool Academy to make a measurable and clear impact on the lives of young people.
+Higher Achievement’s volunteers are key partners to our scholars’ success, joining us each week to make a measurable and clear impact on the lives of young people.

-Mentors build relationships with the same group of scholars every week through academic enrichment and personal encouragement as someone who shows up for them, believes in them, and who will stand by them as they work to secure their futures.
+Mentors and tutors build relationships with the same group of scholars every week through academic enrichment and personal encouragement as someone who shows up for them, believes in them, and will stand by them as they work to secure their futures.

 Higher Achievement facilitates a supportive, collaborative program that unites communities and gives volunteers the satisfaction of seeing the impact of their donated time firsthand.

 Whether you’re looking to re-engage with service or are getting involved in your community for the first time, we’re happy to have you join us.